DiSRouter: Distributed Self-Routing for LLM Selections: Problem Formulation

-The system's overall performance and cost can then be calculated as follows, where $\hat{m_i}=\pi(x_i)$: We adopt a widely used metric, \textbf{Utility}, to quantify the effectiveness of a routing policy by combining both Performance and Cost \citep{tsiourvas2025causalllmroutingendtoend, xu2025alignmentefficienttoolcalling}, which is defined as: where $\alpha \in [0,1]$ is a hyperparameter named \enquote{preference factor} representing the user's preference between performance and cost.
+We adopt a widely used metric, \textbf{Utility}, to quantify the effectiveness of a routing policy by combining both Performance and Cost \citep{tsiourvas2025causalllmroutingendtoend, xu2025alignmentefficienttoolcalling}, which is defined as:

+where $\alpha \in [0,1]$ is a hyperparameter named \enquote{preference factor} representing the user's preference between performance and cost.
 A smaller $\alpha$ prioritizes accuracy, while a larger $\alpha$ emphasizes cost efficiency.
 Specifically, we define three scenarios referencing that in \textit{GraphRouter} \citep{feng2024graphrouter}: \enquote{Performance First}, \enquote{Balance}, and \enquote{Cost First}, with $\alpha$ set to 0.2, 0.5, and 0.8, respectively.